DatoGGT/TBC-x-USAID/README.md

 CSS3: Used for styling the web page and ensuring a responsive design.
 JavaScript: Enhances the interactivity of the web page, such as scrolling to the top when clicking on a navigation item.
 Meta Tags: Used for SEO purposes, including title, description, keywords, and author meta tags.
-Favicon: The project has a favicon for the website tab.
 Responsive Design: The project uses media queries to ensure a responsive design for various screen sizes.